 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

-It’s the beginning of the year, and we know you’re looking at the calendar on our writers classifieds pages to see which writing conferences you’ll be attending in 2013.
+It’s the beginning of the year, and we know you’re looking to see which writing conferences you’ll be attending in 2013.

 But before you plunk down your hard-earned dollars for a conference that’s less than helpful, ask yourself these 5 questions!